localstack/pulumi-local/README.md

 ## Version Notices
 ### v1.0
-1. Removed PULUMI_STACK_NAME and no longer default to a Pulumi Stack name of `localstack`.
+1. Removed PULUMI_STACK_NAME environment variable.
+2. No longer default to a Pulumi Stack name of `localstack`.
 The `pulumi` cmd and env determines the Stack name.

 ## Installation